Skip to Navigation

 The Times reports:

-Across the country, activists with ties to the Tea Party are railing against all sorts of local and state efforts to control sprawl and conserve energy.
-They brand government action for things like expanding public transportation routes and preserving open space as part of a United Nations-led conspiracy to deny property rights and herd citizens toward cities.
+Across the country, activists with ties to the are railing against all sorts of local and state efforts to control sprawl and conserve energy.
+They brand government action for things like expanding public transportation routes and preserving open space as part of a -led conspiracy to deny property rights and herd citizens toward cities.

 Here's where the protests are taking place: